PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Assignment.md

 # Final Assignment: Application Prototype

 Human-Centered Artificial Intelligence (HCAI) is assessed by a prototype of the application of the computer vision AI you envision.
-During the HCAI modules, we will cover the fundamentals of several analytical techniques and your are tasked to apply the most suitable technique to answer your research question.
+During the HCAI modules, we will cover the fundamentals of human-computer interaction with respect to AI; machine/deep learning in particular.
+You will create a wireframe prototype using Adobe XD to host a client demo to present your application design.

 ## Pre-requisites
-By the time we start exploring machine learning you should have:
+By the time we start exploring HCAI you should have:
-1. created a research questions based on the problem statement;
+1. created a (conceptual) computer vision algoritms (what it will do: the core of you application);
-2. a preprocessed of the Oosterhout dataset in powerBI;
+2. a dataset of pictures for your algorithm (for prototyping);
-3. a .csv file extracted from the Oosterhout dataset relevant to your research question.

-And finally, when we finished you should have completed module 1 tot 10 of the codecademy course ["Basics of Machine Learning"](https://www.codecademy.com/learn/machine-learning).
+3. Adobe XD: you should all have [the Creative Cloud](https://edubuas.sharepoint.com/sites/Pre-studyportal/SitePages/Art.aspx) package where it was included in.
+If not, follow the link above and the instructions and [get it with a discount using your BUas mail](https://www.surfspot.nl/).

-## Modeling
+## Prototyping
-1. For every machine learning algorithm we learn we will make a suitable model on the Oosterhout dataset!
-2. The structure of the model and it's outcome and predictor variables will be informed by you problem statement and/or research question.
-3. You will then create your fully fitted model.
-4. Subsequently: test, re-fit and validate your model.
-Create a new model on a new line for every re-fit.
-Keep track of any predictor variables you exclude from the full model when re-fitting.
-Motivate why you are excluding; or including new variables using in-line comments.
-5. Choose the best model regarding your research problem and research question, motivate your answer and submit your evidence; so the filled-in template script below, to github and refer to that script in your learning- and work-log.
+The prototype will be a demonstration of an application in which the computer vision algoritm is used a fundamental feature.
+The prototype should have a full user experience, meaning from start to finish, which is meaningful for the application.
+The prototype will undergo several the testing cycles during the datalab; as specified in the course material.
+Both the prototype and HCAI design doc should refelect this testing cycle and the application of the design techniques taught during the course.

 ## Deliverable
-Download the [Juypter Notebook Templatefor delivering your models here](https://github.com/BredaUniversityADSAI/ADS-AI/blob/3a73817f6ad0d65d0f97fa33cb867dce004df50c/docs/Study%20Content/Introduction%20to%20Machine%20Learning/Assets/MachineLearning_TemplateScript_FirstName_LastName_StudentNumber.ipynb.ipynb), if you haven't done so already.
-To download the script, open the raw file, right-click and 'save as' into a location of choice.
-Make sure to rename the file appropriately.
+The deliverable consists of a online product demo presented by the student to the client (lecturers).
+The presentation can be done in person or online but the demo is ran online in Microsoft Teams and is recorded (Evidence is collected automatically).
+The student is also expected to deliver his HCAI Design Document and the project files of his wireframe prototype.

-The video and any supplementary materials are to be uploaded to Github no later than 5pm on last data lab day.
+The HCAI design document, project files of your prototype, and a link or executable of the prototype are to be uploaded to Github and linked to in your Learning Log no later than 5pm on last data lab day.

 ## Assessment Criteria
-See the self-assessment in microsoft teams for the assessment criteria.
+See the self-assessment in Microsoft Teams for the assessment criteria.